-You might be aware that DevOps is a system that helps the development and operations teams in an organization work together.
+DevOps is a system that helps an organisation's development and operations teams work together.
 But, it is more than just a collaboration between these two teams.
 It is a cultural shift, a mindset, where teams follow new methods of working.

 In an organization that follows the DevOps culture, the Developers get closer to the users.
-In turn, Developers will be in a position to gain a better understanding of the needs and requirements of users.
+In turn, developers will be able to better understand users' needs and requirements.
 In the same way, operations teams work closely with the development teams and engage in the development process and add maintenance needs as per the needs of customers.
-It means that following the DevOps principles listed below will help the DevOps teams to deliver processes and applications at a quicker pace with the best quality as compared to organizations that use the traditional software development model.
+It means that following the DevOps principles listed below will help the DevOps teams to deliver processes and applications quicker with the best quality compared to organizations that use the traditional software development model.

 7 Principles of DevOps:

-The 7 principles of DevOps help organizations following this approach to achieve better with it.
+The 7 principles of DevOps help organizations follow this approach to achieve better with it.
 Here are the details about these 7 principles:

 1. Collaboration:

-In its purest form, DevOps is the association of development and operations teams.
+DevOps is the association of development and operations teams in its purest form.
 In other words, collaboration is the central part of DevOps.
-Otherwise, you can consider that it is the foundation of DevOps.
+Otherwise, you can consider it the foundation of DevOps.
 When these teams work together, the development team will be in a better position to configure the code or software in the development process for the operations phase.
-In the same way, the operations team can test the code or software earlier for making sure that it meets the requirements of customers rightly.
+In the same way, the operations team can test the code or software earlier to make sure that it meets the requirements of customers.

-When teams will have to collaborate, there should be good information-sharing practices in place.
-Whenever an error is identified by the operations team when deploying an application, they should log it adequately.
-Only then, it will be possible for the development team to account for the error when they engage in code development in the future.
+Good information-sharing practices should be in place when teams collaborate.
+The operations team should log an error adequately whenever they identify it when deploying an application.
+Only then will the development team be able to account for the error when they engage in code development in the future.

 2. Imposing End-To-End Responsibility:

 When you take the case of the traditional software development model, members of the operations and development teams have different roles to play separately.
 But, when it comes to DevOps, the members of both departments work together as a team.
-This DevOps team will be entirely responsible for the application right from the start to the end.
-One of the DevOps core principles is the control and responsibility of services right from the beginning to the completion.
+This DevOps team will be entirely responsible for the application from start to end.
+One of the DevOps core principles is the control and responsibility of services from beginning to completion.
 When it comes to the traditional software development model, the Developers write codes.
 Thereafter, the responsibility of deploying the code comes to the operations team.
-The problem with this approach is that it leads to different inefficiencies right from differences in production to performance issues and unpredictable atmospheres.
+The problem with this approach is that it leads to different inefficiencies, from differences in production to performance issues and unpredictable atmospheres.
 These issues are entirely eliminated in DevOps as the teams work together.

 3. Automation: